Born in London

 Leader as Healer

-During the summer the IMD Business School made six short videos about the theme, and hosted a live webinar.
+During the summer of 2021 the IMD Business School made six short videos about the theme, and hosted a live webinar.